 Consistent with section 4.23 of the Access Code, Western Power has implemented or adequately addressed the matters that prompted the Authority to require the amendments prescribed in its draft decision.

 Western Power considers the Amended Proposed Revisions to the Access Arrangement that accompanies this Amended Proposed Access Arrangement Information can be approved by the Authority.

-Western Power anticipates that the access arrangement revisions will commence on 1 January 2013, consistent with the timing foreshadowed in the Authority's final decision.
+Western Power anticipates that the access arrangement revisions will commence on 1 February 2013.